blasmith223/Virtual-Network-Deployment/README.md

   - filebeat-config.yml
     - set hosts
 - Modify the hosts file
-	-update the IP address of the servers you want to monitor [webservers] -update IP address of the ELK stack [elk]
+ - update the IP address of the servers you want to monitor [webservers]
+ - update IP address of the ELK stack [elk]
 - Run pentest playbook to deploy dockers to webservers
 - Run filebeat and metricbeat playbooks to deploy services to ELK VM
 - ssh into ELK vm and "sudo docker ps" to confirm docker is running